Yahoo Web Search

 • 1. humble submission and respect: "he addressed her with the deference due to age"

-2. Deference means respect and esteem shown to another, often out of submission or compliance.
-Learn the synonyms, examples, history, and usage of deference from the Merriam-Webster dictionary.
+2. Deference means respect and esteem shown to another, or a yielding or submitting to another's judgment or preference.
+Learn the synonyms, examples, etymology, and usage of deference from Merriam-Webster dictionary.

-4. Deference means respectful submission or yielding to the judgment, opinion, will, etc., of another.
-See the origin, synonyms, and usage examples of deference from various sources, such as newspapers, books, and videos.
+3. Deference is respectful submission or yielding to the judgment, opinion, will, etc., of another.
+See examples of deference in sentences, word history and origins, and related words.

-7. 4 days ago · Deference is a polite and respectful attitude towards someone, especially because they have an important position.
-Learn the word origin, synonyms, idioms, and usage of deference with sentences from various sources.
+7. Deference is a polite and respectful attitude towards someone, especially because they have an important position.
+Learn the synonyms, pronunciation, collocations, and usage of deference with examples from Collins English Dictionary.

 8. Deference is behaviour that shows that you respect somebody or something.
-Learn how to use this word in sentences, with synonyms and pronunciation, from the Oxford Advanced Learner's Dictionary.
+Learn how to use this word in different contexts with pictures, pronunciation and usage notes.

 1. People also search for